-The California OpenNotes Consortium will convene via video/teleconference four times between Fall 2018 and Spring 2019 to learn the latest research, hear presentations, share tips and best practices on technical implementation, and discuss strategies for socializing OpenNotes among clinicians and patients.
+The California OpenNotes Consortium convenes via video/teleconference on a quarterly basis to learn the latest research, hear presentations, share tips and best practices on technical implementation, and discuss strategies for socializing OpenNotes among clinicians and patients.
 The video/teleconference conversations are 90-minutes in length.

 We welcome all perspectives to join the Consortium: clinicians, informatics professionals, quality and safety buffs, patient experience representatives, patient-family advisory council members, and advocates.
 Anyone can join as long as you want to learn more about OpenNotes.